garciaalvaro/post-meta-controls/README.txt

 = Setting - Checkbox Multiple =

-The following are all the available options for a **Setting - Checkbox Multiple**.
+The following are all available options for a **Setting - Checkbox Multiple**.

 	$checkbox_multiple = array(
 		'type'            => 'checkbox_multiple', // Required.